 At Moat Farm Infants we provide opportunities for all children to play, create, perform and most importantly enjoy music.
-Allowing them to develop the skills, to appreciate a wide variety of musical forms, and begin to express the quality of music,
+We allow them to develop the skills to appreciate a wide variety of musical forms, and begin to express the quality of music.

 The objectives of teaching music in our school are to enable children to:

 – Perform; through singing and by having the opportunity to learn a musical instrument, which will allow them to progress through levels of musical excellence.

 – Compose; by creating their own music with others using their voices and both tuned and untuned instruments appropriately.

 Transcribe; through knowing and understanding how music is created, communicated and organised into musical structures and to understand musical terms.

 – Describe; by listening to, reviewing and evaluating music across a range of historical periods, genres, styles and traditions.
 Children are taught how to use musical language such as tempo and pitch when describing music.